alion02/cataklysm/README.md

-# Takkit
+# cataklysm

-An extremely fast Tinuë finder for the board game of [Tak](https://boardgamegeek.com/boardgame/197405/tak).
+An up-and-coming alpha-beta bot for the board game of [Tak](https://boardgamegeek.com/boardgame/197405/tak).